Claire-Fisher/Donofy/TESTING.md

     * Donofy is fully responsive from screen widths 320px to 2560px (Tested).
   - B: have the site be accessible.
     * Donofy can be viewed on mobile devices, allowing for screen reader access and other assistive technologies.
-    * Care has been taken on colour scheme.
+    * Care has been taken on the colour scheme.
 Font size.
 Button sizes. etc, to be as inclusive to as many user's as possible.
-Please see Features in the profject Readme, for more details on Donofy's accessibility standards.
+Please see Features in the project Readme, for more details on Donofy's accessibility standards.
   - C: easily direct to a charity's main website for more information.
-    * Users can easily find a charities official website on each Charity detail page.
+    * Users can easily find a charity's official website on each Charity detail page.

 [**Back to top**](#testing-donofy)
 ## **Validators**